Acitulen/DebugMod/README.md

 # DebugMod
-This mod adds the multifunctional console menu for comfortable modding, debugging and manipulation.
+This mod adds a multifunctional console menu for convenient modding, debugging, and in-game manipulation.

 **⚠️WARNING⚠️ This version of DebugMod is designed to function with VotV 0.8.2c_0011.
 Using older or newer versions of the game may cause errors!**

-If you have any suggestions or found a bug you can send it as "issue" in my [github repository](https://github.com/Acitulen/DebugMod).
+If you have any suggestions or encounter a bug, you can submit it as an issue on my [GitHub repository](https://github.com/Acitulen/DebugMod).

 ---

 # **Configs**:
 Configs can be accessed in the game settings under the **Mod configs** category or by pressing **Ctrl+Shift+C**.

-- **MainMenu** - Sets bind to open main debug menu.
+- **MainMenu** - Sets the keybind to open main debug menu.
   **Default:** `M`

-- **Inspect** - Sets bind to open variable inspector for object you are looking at.
+- **Inspect** - Sets the keybind to open variable inspector for object you are looking at.
   **Default:** `Alt+N`

-- **Delete** - Sets bind to destroy object you are looking at.
+- **Delete** - Sets the keybind to destroy object you are looking at.
   **Default:** `Alt+B`

-- **TimeStop** - Sets bind to Toggle timestop.
+- **TimeStop** - Sets the keybind to toggle timestop.
   **Default:** `Alt+P`

-- **Spectator** - Sets bind to Toggle spectator.
+- **Spectator** - Sets the keybind to toggle spectator.
   **Default:** `Alt+L`

 - **TimestopSounds** - Enables time stop sounds.